-The sun shone, and puffy white clouds drifted lazily across a blue sky when Vasilis was received into the Orthodox faith at St George Greek Church in Kingston.
-Unassuming from the outside yet wonderfully decorated with gilded iconography and a stunning azure blue ceiling within, it is not a place with which I was very familiar before photographing this Orthodox Greek christening, but I was very pleased to have been introduced to it as it has a lovely atmosphere.
+The sun shone, and puffy white clouds drifted lazily across a blue sky when Vasilis was received into the christian faith at St George Greek church in Kingston, London.
+Unassuming from the outside yet wonderfully decorated with gilded iconography and a stunning azure blue ceiling within, it is a place where you can arrange a christening into a lovely atmosphere.

-Unlike weddings, where group family shots are traditionally taken after the ceremony, I always like to get a good range of photos before a baby is baptised.
-Even the most placid child can become tired and upset after so much attention, and I find that they typically have a sunnier disposition before the christening at St George Greek church in Kingston upon Thames.
+Unlike weddings, where group family shots are traditionally taken after the ceremony, we always like to get a good range of shots before a baby is baptised.
+Even the most placid child can become tired and upset after so much attention, and we find that they typically have a sunnier disposition before the christening at St George Greek church in Kingston upon Thames.
 Vasilis is the youngest of three children and is it was lovely to watch his older siblings dote on him.
-We got some wonderfully relaxed family shots in the garden, including some with cousins and grandparents.
+We got some wonderfully relaxed family shots in the back of the church, including some with cousins and grandparents.
 As with so much of the Greek culture, family plays a vital role in pivotal celebrations, and the children were excited about getting involved at the right moment.

-One of the most important shots to get as a christening photographer is when the baby is submerged in the font.
+One of the most important shots to get is when the baby is submerged in the font.
 No matter how nicely the water is warmed and how experienced and gentle the priest is, most babies object to having an unexpected “bath” and being anointed with oil, and Vasilis was no different!
-However, these symbolic actions are at the heart of the experience and often turn out to be some of the family’s favourite images.
+However, according to the Church these symbolic actions are at the heart of the experience, and also they often turn out to be some of the family’s favourite images.